MicrosoftDocs/query-docs/query-languages/dax/understanding-functions-for-parent-child-hierarchies-in-dax.md

 ---
-title: "Understanding Functions for Parent-Child Hierarchies in DAX | Microsoft Docs" ms.custom: "" ms.date: "12/28/2017"
+title: "Understanding Functions for Parent-Child Hierarchies in DAX | Microsoft Docs" ms.service: powerbi ms.date: 4/13/2018 ms.reviewer: minewiskan ms.topic: reference
-ms.prod: "powerbi"
-ms.reviewer: ""
-ms.suite: ""
-ms.technology:
-  - "analysis-services"
-  - "daxlang"
-ms.tgt_pltfrm: ""
-ms.topic: "language-reference"
-helpviewer_keywords:
-  - "Functions, Hierarchies"
-ms.assetid: b11f0cff-cee4-4ae7-a5b3-ebe288fc42d3
-caps.latest.revision: 11
-author: "Minewiskan"
+author: minewiskan
-ms.author: "owend"
+ms.author: owend
-manager: "kfile"
+manager: kfile
 ---
 # Understanding Functions for Parent-Child Hierarchies in DAX
 DAX provides five functions to help users manage data that is presented as a parent-child hierarchy in their models.
 With this functions a user can obtain the entire lineage of parents a row has, how many levels has the lineage to the top parent, who is the parent n-levels above the current row, who is the n-descendant from the top of the current row hierarchy and is certain parent a parent in the current row hierarchy?